openego/eGon-data/docs/getting_started.rst

 ============

-Since no release is available on PyPI yet, you have to install egon.data from source by cloning the repository via
+Since no release is available on PyPI yet, you have to install :python:`egon.data` from source by cloning the repository via

 .. code-block:: bash